Qualsafe Academy (QAC) (a trading name of Qualsafe Limited)

 - right to withdraw consent to hold your personal data at any time

-- right to lodge a complaint with a supervisory authority should you be dissatisfied with how we have managed your personal data (the Information Commissioner’s Office (ICO) is the UK’s independent authority set up to uphold information rights in the public interest)
+- right to lodge a complaint with a supervisory authority should you be dissatisfied with how we have managed your personal data (the Information Commissioner’s Office (ICO) is the UK’s independent authority set up to uphold information rights in the public interest).
+Each EU member state has a designated data protection supervisory authority and EU customers should direct any complaints to the relevant authority in their country of origin.

 Subject Access Requests